ndd21/PHYS281/docs/index.md

-* **Python and Matplotlib Essentials for Scientists and Engineers**, Matt Wood, IoP Publishing, 2015 [http://iopscience.iop.org/book/978-1-6270-5620-5](http://iopscience.iop.org/book/978-1-6270-5620-5): this book is freely available as a pdf from the IoP website.
+* **Python and Matplotlib Essentials for Scientists and Engineers**, Matt Wood, IoP Publishing, 2015 [http://iopscience.iop.org/book/978-1-6270-5620-5](http://iopscience.iop.org/book/978-1-6270-5620-5): this book is freely available as a PDF from the IoP website.
 Note that this book is written based on Python 2 rather than Python 3, so minor differences will be present.
 * **Python Data Science Handbook**, Jake VanderPlas, O'Reilly, [https://jakevdp.github.io/PythonDataScienceHandbook/](https://jakevdp.github.io/PythonDataScienceHandbook/):